Seti I: Background

 After the enormous social upheavals generated by Akhenaten's religious reform, Horemheb, Ramesses I and Seti I's main priority was to re-establish order in the kingdom and to reaffirm Egypt's sovereignty over Canaan and Syria, which had been compromised by the increasing external pressures from the Hittite state.
+During the reign of his father Ramesses I, Seti was made both heir apparent and vizier.

 Seti, with energy and determination, confronted the Hittites several times in battle.
 Without succeeding in destroying the Hittites as a potential danger to Egypt, he reconquered most of the disputed territories for Egypt and generally concluded his military campaigns with victories.
 The memory of Seti I's military successes was recorded in some large scenes placed on the front of the temple of Amun, situated in Karnak.
 A funerary temple for Seti was constructed in what is now known as Qurna (Mortuary Temple of Seti I), on the west bank of the Nile at Thebes while a magnificent temple made of white limestone at Abydos featuring exquisite relief scenes was started by Seti, and later completed by his son.
 His capital was at Memphis.
 He was considered a great king by his peers, but his fame has been overshadowed since ancient times by that of his son, Ramesses II.